Kiffhost/exalted-scripture-understanding/Exalted-Specific Rules/Sidereal/Constellations.md

 [[Investigation]].
 ## The Mask

 The Mask rules secret wisdom and concealed knowledge.
 It’s the sign of spies, priests, and archivists.
 In its positive aspect, it conceals trade secrets, religious mysteries, information held in confidence, and rites of initiation.
 In its negative aspect, knowledge is hidden because of greed, fear, doubt, or self-superiority.
-It is the sign in which the Jade Prison was sealed after the Solar Purge, giving rise to the Sidereals’ [[arcane fate]].
+It is the sign in which the Jade Prison was sealed after the Solar Purge, giving rise to the Sidereals’ [[Arcane Fate]].
 ### Themes
 Codes and ciphers, covert sabotage, extortion, informants, introversion, keeping secrets, lies, mysteries, religious initiation, secret police, trickery, worship.
 ### Resplendent Destinies